presentkim-pm/libmultilingual/GlobalParams.md

 -----

 ## :book: How to register my parameters?
-> libtranslator provide `GlobalParams` class for that features.
+> libmultilingual provide `GlobalParams` class for that features.
 > You can always add parameters via the `GlobalParams::register` static method.
 > ```php
 > //Example source that register {%server-name} parameter